jbx-protocol/juice-docs-v1/protocol/specifications/contracts/jbprices/properties/targetdecimals.md

 uint256 public constant override TARGET_DECIMALS = 18;
 ```

-* This value must be hardcoded.
+* This value is hardcoded.
 * The resulting view function can be accessed externally by anyone.
 * The resulting function overrides a function definition from the `IJBPrices` interface.